- What is Housing Selection?

-In cases of apartments that are not occupied by at least one summer resident, students can check their specific apartment assignment online August 17.
+In cases of apartments that are not occupied by at least one summer resident, students can check their specific apartment assignment online starting August 19.

 Parking at Spinner Place will continue to be a monthly fee set by the city of Winooski.
 Students may purchase their monthly pass upon move-in from the management of Spinner Place.
-Students will also receive CommuteSmart Cards to use when the shuttle is not running.
+Students will also be enrolled in the CommuteSmart Program to use when the shuttle is not running.

 Around 270 beds on the main part of campus will be held exclusively for students beginning their second or third semesters here at Champlain.
 Adirondack Hall, Butler, Juniper Hall, and Lakeview Hall will be open to students with 24 or fewer completed credits.
 Please make sure you are aware of how many credits you have completed.
 Students wanting to live in these buildings will attend Housing Selection on the nights of March 30 and March 31 and will be allowed to pull-in friends to their rooms.
 These beds will be available until filled, at which time rising sophomores will need to select from available options during the last night of housing selection.

 Please Note: All students being pulled-in must also meet the 24 or fewer credits requirement.
 Students with more than 24 credits that want to appeal their right to sign up for these buildings may do so by calling 802-865-5487 to make an appointment with Melody Brook no later than March 28.
 Students coming to Housing Selection with more than 24 credits who have not been granted an appeal will not be allowed to sign up for a space in these buildings nor be pulled in.